-Sindhudurg covers an extensive area of 48 acres by almost 2 miles long rampart walls, 30 feet high and on an average 12 feet thick.
+Sindhudurg covers an extensive area of 48 acres by almost 2 miles long rampart walls, 30 feet high, and on an average 12 feet thick.
 Apart from the observation towers, the curtain wall is guarded by 52 enormous imposing semicircular bastions with fine embrasures for cannons.
 The entrance to the fort is by Dilli Darwaja to the north-east.
-Water was provided by three wells and two tanks for storing rain water.
+Water was provided by three wells and two tanks for storing rainwater.
 The fort today is permanently inhabited by a small population.

-Apart from the customary shrines of Bhawani, Mahadeo, Jarimari and the peculiar South Konkan deity Mahapurush, Sindhudurga enjoys the distinction and also the privilege of having the temple wherein Shivaji’s image is worshipped.
-The Shri Shivchhatrapati temple, the only of it’s kind was constructed in 1695 during the reign of Shivaji’s son Rajaram.
-Further on the tower to the north of Dilli gate, are two little domes under which Shivaji’s palm and foot prints in dried lime slabs are preserved and of course held in reverence.
+Apart from the customary shrines of Bhawani, Mahadeo, Jarimari, and the peculiar South Konkan deity Mahapurush, Sindhudurga enjoys the distinction and also the privilege of having the temple wherein Shivaji’s image is worshipped.
+The Shri Shivchhatrapati temple, the only of its kind was constructed in 1695 during the reign of Shivaji’s son Rajaram.
+Further on the tower to the north of Dilli gate, are two little domes under which Shivaji’s palm and footprints in dried lime slabs are preserved and of course held in reverence.

 The fort is in bad shape and at one place the sea has eaten into the fort walls.
 “If this continues, the water in the wells will turn salty and the few families, like ours, living here will face problems,” fears Shajid, the guide.
 In a few years, the mystery of the fort could find itself at the bottom of the Arabian Sea.

-So captivating was the entire ambience, that I totally forgot about the time and the ferry left without me.
+So captivating was the entire ambiance, that I totally forgot about the time and the ferry left without me.
 The ferry gives you an hour to explore the fort, but one hour is just not enough to do justice with this architectural wonder.
 And hence I decided to stay on and took another ferry for getting back to Malvan later in the evening.

 The bay between Malwan jetty and Sindhudurg is very shallow and rocky and navigable only by small canoes.
 The submerged rocks near the fort may have caused shipwrecks.
 A platform at the fort entrance serves as a jetty.
 The small Padamgad Fort built on an island opposite Sindhudurg Fort served as the Shivaji’s shipyard.
 It is possible to walk to Padamgad Fort at low tide.
 Watching the vast open sea from the ramparts lashed by the pounding waves, the spray rising nearly 20 feet is an amazing experience.

-Finally I took the last ferry from the fort to Malvan.
-Malvan beach is a typical beach that one associates with a fishing village – there were many fishing vessels of different shapes and sizes that dotted the beach and the families of fishermen could be seen along the beach.
+Finally, I took the last ferry from the fort to Malvan.
+Malvan beach is a typical beach that one associate with a fishing village – there were many fishing vessels of different shapes and sizes that dotted the beach and the families of fishermen could be seen along the beach.
 A nice leisurely walk on the beach and one can very easily spot the difference between Tarkarli beach and the Malvan beach.